When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 I have been using the Boox Tab X for several months for practice, in chamber music rehearsals and concerts.
 It is my device of choice for outdoor performances.

-For typical use in music, I would recommend a 12.9″ iPad Pro or an Android tablet like the Samsung Galaxy Tab Ultra.
+For typical use in music, I would recommend a 13-inch iPad Air or Pro or an Android tablet like the Samsung Galaxy Tab S9 or S10 Ultra.
 These tablets have cameras (for scanning sheet music), cellular options, and very responsive displays.

 However, if you are bothered by glossy tablet displays, have a lot of outdoors gigs, or are looking for a more paper-like screen, the Boox Tab X is for you.